-Unregulated power supplies by their nature do not produce a clean (i.e. constant) voltage.
+Unregulated power supplies by their nature do not produce a clean (i.e. constant) voltage like regulated power supplies do.
 Without a regulator to stabilize the output voltage, any change in input voltage will be reflected on the output voltage.
 These small changes in the output voltage are called “ripple voltage” and are, essentially, electrical noise.
 If the power supply and load requirements are closely matched, there is usually not a problem.
 However, if the ripple voltage is large enough in relation to the output voltage, it will impact the behavior of circuits and devices.

 To reduce the impact of ripple voltage, a filter capacitor can be placed across the positive and negative outputs of the power supply.
 The capacitor, which resists changes to voltage, will act like a regulator, smoothing the output voltage and allowing for normal operation.

 Regulated vs. Unregulated Power Supply: Which Should You Choose?